dedev-sys/tinochain/README.md

-# BlockSim - Local Blockchain Simulator
+# tINOCHAIN - Local Blockchain Simulator

-BlockSim is a Next.js application designed to simulate a local Proof-of-Work blockchain.
+TINOCHAIN is a Next.js application designed to simulate a local Proof-of-Work blockchain.
 It allows users to create wallets, send transactions, mine blocks, and observe the blockchain's state.
 The project also incorporates AI for features like transaction fee estimation and demonstrates a themable UI with network switching capabilities.

 This project was built with Firebase Studio.